Opening hook

 Final Thoughts

 Advanced logic testing isn’t a one‑off exam; it’s a dynamic learning ecosystem that intertwines assessment, technology, peer support, and real‑world feedback.
-Which means by embedding logic into the fabric of daily practice—through prompts, debriefs, champions, and outcome‑driven metrics—you transform a static scorecard into a living safety net.
+By embedding logic into the fabric of daily practice—through prompts, debriefs, champions, and outcome‑driven metrics—you transform a static scorecard into a living safety net.
 The result is a team of nurses who not only know the correct steps but understand the why behind each decision, making them agile, confident, and ultimately more effective caregivers.